Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 - `SSL <scheme>://<HOSTNAME>` -> `proxy_url = https://proxy.domain.tld`
 - `<scheme>://<HOSTNAME>/<PATH>` -> `proxy_url = http://dev-machine/dev-285`

-By default, Kong Manager, and Kong Portal will use the window request host and append the resolved listener port depending on the requested protocol.
+By default, Kong Manager and Kong Portal will use the window request host and append the resolved listener port depending on the requested protocol.

 **Default:** none